bishaldhimal4444/Cloud_Cost_Optimization_WhiteNotes/DataTransfer/README.md

 #### Notes:
-1. Your organization runs a global web application using Amazon CloudFront and AWS Web Application Firewall (WAF).
+**1. Your organization runs a global web application using Amazon CloudFront and AWS Web Application Firewall (WAF).
 The application will be running for, at least, the next 12 months.
-What is the most effective way to optimize CloudFront charges?
+What is the most effective way to optimize CloudFront charges?**
 -	Purchase a Security Savings Bundle (The CloudFront Security Savings Bundle is a flexible self-service pricing plan that helps you save up to 30% on your CloudFront bill in exchange for making a commitment to a consistent amount of monthly usage (e.g. $100/month) for a 1 year term.
 As an added benefit, AWS WAF (Web Application Firewall) usage, up to 10% of your committed plan amount, to protect CloudFront resources is included at no additional charge)

 2. Your organization has a high demand application with a global customer base.
 The data is stored in an S3 bucket and is served to external customers.
 The current architecture has a high cost to transfer data from S3 to your customers.
 What AWS service could you use to reduce the data transfer cost?